 Faeces and human diseases

-Health and safety problems are also caused by the build up of faeces due to the slippery and unsafe footing it provides on walkways and ledges hindering proper maintenance.
+Health and safety problems are also caused by the build-up of faeces due to the slippery and unsafe footing it provides on walkways and ledges hindering proper maintenance.
 This may also be a particular problem during building works and renovation.

 If measures are not taken to minimise pigeon activity around a building their presence will cause significant problems for building management and maintenance.
 These problems are both avoidable and expensive to deal with.
-They can also have an appreciable effect on the cost of renovation works and the time taken to complete a project.
+They can also have an appreciable effect on the cost of renovation work and the time taken to complete a project.

 Common Pigeon Control Techniques